-Today's young Americans are the most diverse in history, and they are inheriting some of our country's greatest challenges.
-But too often, promising young people who want to make a difference in their communities lack the resources and support to do so.
-So Public Allies recruits young leaders who are often overlooked: many are remaking their lives after incarceration, foster care, gang involvement, or early parenthood.
-Through the AmeriCorps Ally Program, these diverse young adults engage in 10 months of leadership training, mentorship, and practical learning through full-time, paid apprenticeships at local nonprofits.
-The Pathways initiative provides crucial support for next steps, offering a series of trainings, activities, and support structures to help Allies successfully transition to careers and higher education.
-With 85% of Public Allies’ 3,200 alumni pursuing careers in public service, the model is a win-win: your support nurtures young leaders … and works for the common good.
+Today's young Americans are inheriting some of our country's greatest challenges but, too often, promising young people who want to make a difference in their communities lack the resources, support, and confidence to do so.
+Public Allies recruits leaders who are often overlooked: young men and women of color (ages 18-30) from low-income or underserved communities in the DC area.
+Through the AmeriCorps Ally Program, this diverse group of young adults engages in 10 months of leadership training, mentorship, peer support, and full-time, paid apprenticeships at local nonprofits.
+The Pathways program offers a series of trainings, activities, and supports to help the Allies successfully transition to careers, higher education, and continued service.
+With nearly 90% of Public Allies’ alumni (8,000 nationally, 300 locally) pursuing careers in public service, your support transforms the trajectory of young lives … and advances the common good.

 Awards & Recognition